pekwm/pekwm/doc/actions.md

 * _neverraise_, do not raise the selected client (unless it's iconified)
 * _tempraise_, raise the selected client but keep the order of the other windows

-If boolean is true, also goes thru iconified windows.
+If boolean is true, also goes through iconified windows.
 Defaults to false.

 **FocusWithSelector string (string...)**

-Focus window based on the provided selectors, if a selector does not find a window the next will be used until a window is found or all selectors have been tried.
+Focus window based on the provided selectors, if a selector does not find a window the next selector will be used until a window is found or all selectors have been tried.

 String is: